subcoder167/AlphaTribeDev/README.md

 ## A Brief of the Prototype:
   Fractal equations are complex but beautiful to watch and explore when plotted on a 3d graph by creating plotting points through numerous iterations.
   That's what we explored in this project.
-We computed and plotted various fractal equations using a series of libraries and Intel®️ OneAPI Toolkit to optimize the process.
+We computed and plotted various fractal equations using a series of libraries and Intel® OneAPI Toolkit to optimize the process.

 ## Tech Stack:
    1. NUMPY
    2. PLOTLY
    3. STREAMLIT
    4. SCIKIT LEARN
-   5. INTEL®️ OneAPI Toolkit
+   5. INTEL® OneAPI Toolkit

 ## Step-by-Step Code Execution Instructions:
   We first imported all the necessary libraries such as numpy for computing the fractal equations,